Psykotikism/L4D1-2_Signatures/README.md

 ## About
 This is a repository for hosting/storing several L4D1&2 signatures.
 More signatures will be added and supported as I come across or use more functions.
 I will try my best to keep all the signatures in this repository up-to-date.
-- If you want me to add/support any function that isn't in this repository already, file an issue.
+1. If you want me to add/support any function that isn't in this repository already, file an issue.
-- If you have some signatures you want to share, make a pull request.
+2. If you have some signatures you want to share, make a pull request.
+- Be sure to state which game the signatures are from.
-- If you encounter any bad/broken signatures, file an issue.
+3. If you encounter any bad/broken signatures, file an issue.
+- Mention the game and platform.
-- Any signature that's broken by a game update will usually be fixed within 24 hours, so please allow at least that much time to pass before filing an issue.
+4. Any signature that's broken by a game update will usually be fixed within 24 hours, so please allow at least that much time to pass before filing an issue.

 ## Files
-1. `l4d1_signatures_linux` - List of L4D1 Linux signatures
+1. `l4d1_signatures_linux.txt` - List of L4D1 Linux signatures
-2. `l4d1_signatures_windows` - List of L4D1 Windows signatures
+2. `l4d1_signatures_windows.txt` - List of L4D1 Windows signatures
-3. `l4d1_signatures`
+3. `l4d1_signatures.txt`
 - Gamedata file that contains all of the signatures listed in the above files.
 - Includes instructions for finding each signature.
-4. `l4d2_signatures_linux` - List of L4D2 Linux signatures
+4. `l4d2_signatures_linux.txt` - List of L4D2 Linux signatures
-5. `l4d2_signatures_windows` - List of L4D2 Windows signatures
+5. `l4d2_signatures_windows.txt` - List of L4D2 Windows signatures
-6. `l4d2_signatures`
+6. `l4d2_signatures.txt`
 - Gamedata file that contains all of the signatures listed in the above files.
 - Includes instructions for finding each signature.
-7. `l4d_signatures`
+7. `l4d_signatures.txt`
 - Gamedata file that contains all of the signatures for both games listed in the above files.
 - Includes instructions for finding each signature.